unytics/bigfunctions/bigfun/templates/doc_getting_started.md

     BigFunctions are open-source BigQuery routines that give you **SQL-superpowers** in BigQuery 💪.

-    There are **7 must know** to use them:
+    There are **6 must know** to use them:

     1. Location is important
-    2. Unlock data-vizualizations!
-    3. Be patient
+    2. Be patient
-    4. Beware of BigQuery costs
+    3. Beware of BigQuery costs
-    5. We log executions
+    4. We log executions
-    6. BigFunctions are open
+    5. BigFunctions are open
-    7. Please help us & make suggestions --> contact@unytics.io
+    6. Please help us & make suggestions --> contact@unytics.io

 ## 🌍 Location is important